Whatever Happened To ... The 101-Year-Old Champion Runner From India?

 At last year's World Masters event, the diminutive great-grandmother, who is just under 5 feet tall, clinched the gold in the javelin throw as well as the 200-meter race.

-In 2017, while participating in World Masters Games held at Auckland she finished the 100-meter run in 74 seconds.
+In 2017, while participating in World Masters Games held at Auckland, she finished the 100-meter run in 74 seconds.
 "But in Poland she improved her speed and finished the 60-meter dash in 36 seconds and felt great.
 She thanked the Almighty who gave her enough courage to do this," says Singh, who acts as an interpreter for his mother, who mostly speaks Punjabi.

 Ten years after she first started running, Kaur still loves it, according to her son.
 She isn't thinking of retiring and Singh says she still thinks she can improve her performance.

-Note: Editor's note: Now you may be thinking ... is Man Kaur really 103?
-She doesn't have proof of her age but her oldest child does.
-When her firstborn's birth certificate was issued 83 years ago, Kaur was 20, so you do the math.